rivnakm/game-of-life/README.md

 ![Perl](https://img.shields.io/badge/perl-%2339457E.svg?style=for-the-badge&logo=perl&logoColor=white)
 ![Zig](https://img.shields.io/badge/Zig-%23F7A442.svg?style=for-the-badge&logo=zig&logoColor=black) -->

-Conway's Game of Life in an many programming languages as I can figure out

-The games are all setup to run a 100x50 (WxH) for 500 generations.
+The games are all setup to run a 100x50 (WxH) board for 500 generations.
 Most of them were originally written to be dynamic and find the terminal size or accept arguments but it was taking too much work to get all of that set up for each language and (imo) distracting from the purpose of this by shifting half of the work onto random argument parsing libraries rather than the languages themselves.